Open a map offline

-You can open any map stored in any mobile map package, that was created by any of the following workflows:
+You can open any map while offline if it was created by any of the following workflows:

-- Take a map offline - preplanned—Provides a mobile map package directory.
+- Take a map offline with ArcGIS Pro — Provides a mobile map package file (

-- Take a map offline - on-demand—Provides a mobile map package directory.
+- On-demand — Downloads an offline map which is stored a mobile map package directory.

 Using ArcGIS Pro 2.4 (or later), you can control the lifetime of your maps by setting an expiration date on your mobile map package.
 This will allow you to do the following: